Sanji78/bolletta/README.md

 - `monthly_entity_sensor` must be a consumption sensor that provides:
   - `.state` → monthly consumption (numeric).
   - `.attributes['last_period']` → previous period consumption (used for bi-monthly calculation).
 - **PUN sensors are no longer required** because the integration calculates PUN internally.
-If you prefer, you can still provide `pun_sensor` / `pun_mp_sensor` to override the internal calculation.

 If these sensors are missing or don't provide the expected data, calculations may fail or generate errors in the log.